 Social - our visit came from a facebook or other social networks, they click a link in a post (or other content in the network) that lead to your site

 This breakdown gives you some information about the source of your visits, but it's not that useful.
 There are other reports that give more detail.
-A favourite is the Source/Medium report
+A favorite is the Source/Medium report

 Here's the kind of information you'll get: